JuanPZuluaga/JuanPZuluaga.github.io/_pages/about.md

 - Exciting news! one paper submitted at [**Interspeech 2020**](http://www.interspeech2020.org/) was accepted for on-site presentation!
 (Automatic speech recognition benchmark for air-traffic communications)

-- Really excited about my first paper about ASR for air-traffic control communications (low-resource task)!
+- Really excited about my first paper about ASR for air traffic control communications (a low-resource task)!
 It was submitted at [Interspeech 2020](http://www.interspeech2020.org/).
-Addittionally, we submitted another work with Qingran Zhan from our lab ([Idiap](https://www.idiap.ch/en)) about Articularatory features for ASR.
+Additionally, we submitted another work with Qingran Zhan from our lab ([Idiap](https://www.idiap.ch/en)) about Articularatory features for ASR.

 ### 2019

 - Another paper from our team (led by Jian Ma) got published in the **Vibroengineering PROCEDIA**:
-  - A portable breast cancer detection system based on smartphone with infrared camera. [abstract](https://www.jvejournals.com/article/20978)[PDF](https://www.jvejournals.com/article/20978/pdf){: .notice}
+  - A portable breast cancer detection system based on a smartphone with an infrared camera. [abstract](https://www.jvejournals.com/article/20978)[PDF](https://www.jvejournals.com/article/20978/pdf){: .notice}

 - Time goes so fast!
-We just published a second Journal paper related to breast cancer diganosis with infrared techniques and maching learning (computer vision)!
+We just published a second Journal paper related to breast cancer diagnosis with infrared techniques and machine learning (computer vision)!
 The paper was accepted for publication in the **Computer Methods in Biomechanics and Biomedical Engineering: Imaging & Visualization**.
 [Journal](https://www.tandfonline.com/doi/abs/10.1080/21681163.2020.1824685) and [pre-print](https://arxiv.org/abs/1910.13757)

-- Excited about my first Journal survey paper related to breast cancer diganosis techniques!
+- Excited about my first Journal survey paper related to breast cancer diagnosis techniques!
 The survey paper was published in the **Journal of Medical Engineering & Technology**.
 [Journal](https://www.tandfonline.com/doi/abs/10.1080/03091902.2019.1664672) and [pre-print](https://hal.archives-ouvertes.fr/hal-02387519/document)

 - January: Started my Master Thesis at the École nationale supérieure de mécanique et des microtechniques in Besançon, France!
 I will work on computer vision for breast cancer diagnosis!

 ### 2017

+- September: Arrived in Gijon, Spain to start a Master's degree in Mechatronics Engineering

-- January: I got the exciting news that I was accepted at the [**The Joint Master Degree in Mechatronic Engineering, EU4M**](https://www.eu4m.eu/inicio)
+- January: I got the exciting news that I was accepted at the [**The Joint Master Degree in Mechatronic Engineering, EU4M**](https://www.eu4m.eu/inicio).
+This program allows students to select from 2 to 3 (out of 5) universities where to go for studies.
+I will start at the University of Oviedo in Spain, then I will go to ISPU (Ivanovo, Russia) and finally to ENSMM in France!

 ### 2010-2015

 - Started and finished a Bachelor's degree in Mechatronics Engineering!
-I learnt tons of things abour electronics, mechanical engineering, robotics and programming languages (C, Python and Matlab)!
+I learned tons of things about electronics, mechanical engineering, robotics, and programming languages (C, Python, and Matlab)!